The 20 Best Major Depression Doctors Near Me in South Carolina, US

 English

-Suzanne Kerns is a Psychiatrist in Charleston, South Carolina.
+Suzanne Kerns is a Psychiatrist practicing medicine in Charleston, South Carolina.
 Dr. Kerns is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Bipolar Disorder (BPD), and Schizoaffective Disorder.
-Dr. Kerns is currently accepting new patients.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Bipolar Disorder (BPD), and Schizoaffective Disorder.

 Distinguished in Major Depression